Coaching

 Page Reference

-- WARNEKA, T. (2006) Do you push, pull or actually lead when you coach?
-[WWW] Available from: http://www.brianmac.co.uk/articles/scni31a5.htm [Accessed
+- WARNEKA, T. (2006) Do you push, pull or lead when you coach?
+[WWW] Available from: https://www.brianmac.co.uk/articles/scni31a5.htm [Accessed

 About the Author

 Tim Warneka holds a black belt and is the author of "Leading people the black belt way: conquering the five core problems facing leaders today", a fresh approach to leadership that combines the strength of emotional intelligence with the power of the revolutionary non-violent martial art of Aikido.
-Tim uses his unique principles to create success for individuals, teams and organizations through leadership coaching, consulting, training and keynote speaking.
+Tim uses his unique principles to create success for individuals, teams, and organizations through leadership coaching, consulting, training, and keynote speaking.